EricZinda/Perplexity/docs/devvocab/_OverallDesign.md

 Variables are sets that are treated as items yield all alternatives that make you true empty variable means "everything"

 optimization: combinatorial variables

 ## Quantifiers
+Go through unquantified solutions as they are generated an create groups

 ## Plurals and Determiners
+Plurals are treated as a default determiner

 ## Plural Solutions
 Solutions to an MRS are a list of assignments to variables